HashimThePassionate/computer-networking-for-everyone/02_application_layer/10_web_and_http/readme.md

 1. **Cache-Control**
    - **Meaning:** Directs cache behavior in both client and intermediate caches (e.g., `no-cache`, `max-age`).
    - **Example:** `Cache-Control: no-cache`
-   - **Emoji Insight:** Think of it as instructions on how long and under what conditions your data can be stored! ⏲️📦
+   - **Under the hood** Think of it as instructions on how long and under what conditions your data can be stored! ⏲️📦

 2. **If-Modified-Since**
    - **Meaning:** Used to make a request conditional; if the requested resource has **not** changed since the specified date/time, the server can return a `304 Not Modified`.
    - **Example:** `If-Modified-Since: Wed, 21 Oct 2015 07:28:00 GMT`
-   - **Emoji Insight:** It’s like asking, “Send me this file only if it’s newer than the last time I checked!” 🔄📆
+   - **Under the hood** It’s like asking, “Send me this file only if it’s newer than the last time I checked!” 🔄📆

 3. **If-Unmodified-Since**
    - **Meaning:** Opposite of `If-Modified-Since`; the request proceeds only if the resource has **not** changed since the specified time.
-   - **Emoji Insight:** “I only want this operation to succeed if the file is unchanged!” 🛑📝
+   - **Under the hood** “I only want this operation to succeed if the file is unchanged!” 🛑📝

 4. **If-Match** / **If-None-Match**
    - **Meaning:** These headers use **ETags** (Entity Tags) to check if a resource matches a known version.
      - **If-Match:** Proceed only if the resource **matches** the given ETag.
      - **If-None-Match:** Proceed only if the resource **does not match** the given ETag.
-   - **Emoji Insight:** It’s like verifying, “Is this still the same version of the document I had before?” 🔖✅
+   - **Under the hood** It’s like verifying, “Is this still the same version of the document I had before?” 🔖✅

 5. **Range**
    - **Meaning:** Requests only a portion of a resource (e.g., specific bytes).
    - **Example:** `Range: bytes=500-999`
-   - **Emoji Insight:** Great for resuming interrupted downloads—just pick up where you left off! 🎬⏪
+   - **Under the hood** Great for resuming interrupted downloads—just pick up where you left off! 🎬⏪

 ---